Leading and Communicating with Strengths Workshop (Powered by SDI)

 WHO Should Participate

-Leading with Strengths is a great fit for leadership teams as well as well as groups of employees across an organization.
+Leading and Communicating with Strengths is a great fit for leadership teams as well as well as groups of employees across an organization.
 The course can be delivered in a full or half-day format and works extremely well as part of strategy and planning meetings, sales meetings, and leadership offsites.